 - Professional and career development: This Principle recognises the importance of continuous professional and career development, particularly as researchers pursue a wide range of careers.
 This includes providing opportunities and structured support for researchers to engage in a minimum of ten days professional development (pro rata) per year.

-LJMU is recognised for its commitment to supporting the personal, professional and career development of its researchers and was awarded the EU HR Excellence in Research Award in 2012.
-We have successfully retained the award following biennial review processes in 2014 and 2016, and await the outcome of our 2018 review.
+Since 2010, LJMU have developed and implemented a Concordat action plan and our Institution is recognised for its commitment to supporting the personal, professional and career development of its researchers.
+LJMU was awarded the EU HR Excellence in Research Award in 2012, which has been successfully retained following biennial review processes in 2014, 2016 and 2018.

-The following documents show the evolution of the activities of the CTG and its Action Plan for 2018-20:
+The following documents show the evolution of the LJMU Concordat:

 - LJMU HR Excellence in Research Award Six-year institutional review (September 2018)